- 1 INTRODUCTION :

 In this project, we are going to learn about different types of winding up of a partnership firm

 Primary data is data gathered for the first time by the researcher.
 It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
-Here the method used for collection of primary data is by using reference of the website.
+Here the method used for the collection of primary data is by using the reference of the website.

 The referred websites in this project are used as a source of data for this project.
 Most of the content is collected from these websites.
 The authenticity of this information cannot be taken seriously and thus keeping that in mind most of that data might be true or fake.